Lost in Seoul

 The flight from Helsinki took off at 17.55 on the 23rd of March and arrived the next day at midday in Incheon International airport.
 It took 11 hours and 45 minutes as the flight avoided the Ukraine and Russian airspace.
 But it didn’t really feel that long.
 I just knew that when we landed, my headphone was at 40% battery.
 I was listening to K-Pop all through the flight.

-After the checking of the Q Code, immigration and baggage reclaim, we rented a Portable Wifi Router for our entire stay in South Korea from the SKT booth located at the arrival area.
+After the checking of the Q Code, immigration and baggage reclaim, we rented a Portable Wifi for our entire stay in South Korea from the SKT booth located at the arrival area.
 I also bought a TMoney card for my husband from the convenience store inside the airport (I already have one from the Daebak box with Jimin’s photo!) and have them refilled with money mainly for transportation.
 It was important to check what was the best way to travel to our accommodation.
 I have heard stories of people taking the subway and changing trains (dragging along heavy suitcases) when buses stop right infront of their hotels!
 So for us, the bus was the best option.
 It stopped very close to our hotel in Insadong.

 We checked in and explored the Insadong area, most especially the Ikseongdong Hanok Village where we found lots of nice restaurants and cute cafes.
 At the Insadong Shopping Street, I also had a Dojang made, a traditional stamp with my name in Hangul.
 We did a quick stop at Ssamzigil Shopping Mall for some traditional snacks sold on the ground floor.
 They were good!